co-cart/co-cart/readme.txt

 = Why should I use CoCart? =

-WooCommerce REST API is created with developers in mind, so it can integrate with virtually any service and while it does allow developers to easily create and modify.
-It only allows them to scale a store so much to meet a client’s specifications without further custom development that will enable the stores customers access to the products in order to add them to the shopping cart.
+The question is why not!
+WooCommerce's REST API is only created for controlling the backend of your store.
+Not the API your needing for your customers who only see the frontend.

-If you are wanting to build a headless WooCommerce store then CoCart is your missing solution.
+If you are wanting to build a headless WooCommerce store then CoCart is your solution.

 With [the documentation](https://docs.cocart.xyz/) provided, you’ll learn how to enable the cart for your store in no time.